AZR88/UI-Defect-Detection/README.md

 ## Features

-- **Automated UI Testing**: Validates the visual and functional integrity of web elements (e.g., buttons, images, product titles, and prices).
+- **Automated UI Testing**: Validates the visual and functional integrity of web elements.
 - **Page Object Model (POM)**: Follows the Page Object Model design pattern for better maintainability and scalability of tests.
 - **Data-Driven Testing**: Supports running tests with different sets of data, such as product IDs and titles.
 - **Cross-Browser Support**: Can be configured to run tests on different browsers like Chrome and Firefox using WebDriver.